BU-ISCIII/iskylims/README.md

 # to install both software
 sudo bash install.sh --install full --git_revision main --tables
 ```

+By default the script restarts Apache when the `app` stage finishes.
+If you are
+deploying behind another HTTP front-end you can skip this step with
+`--skip_apache_restart`.

 ## Upgrade from 3.0.x to iSkyLIMS version 3.1.x